cdefiesta/SecurityDevice/README.md

 Part two will output how many random numbers had to be generated to unlock the lock.

-To change parts, just run the executable jar again and restart the program.
+To change parts, exit the program by doing 'Ctrl + C'and run the executable jar again to restart the program.

-5) Generate unit-test coverage:
+6) Generate unit-test coverage:
 ```
 $ ./gradlew jacocoTestReport
 ```
+To access the HTML report, its at: ./app/build/jacoco/test/html/index.html

 ### Author ###